jstiff/notes_from_learning/CS_Lectures/computation.md

   - Variables, Numbers, URL's, email, phone number can be described by Reg Lang.

+  People prefer RegExspressions, but computers prefer Finite Autotomota.
+So there are programs that convert between the two.

 ```
 ex) Electric switch.
       State is either 'on' or 'off'